Participatory Democracy

 During college, I took the introductory political science course from an instructor whose specialization was urban planning.
 During one class-session, he tried to explain to us the concept of "participatory democracy."
 I am sure I yawned a lot during his class, as I did during much of my college education, because I had so little sense of career-orientation.
-The instructor, as urban-planner, considered participatory democracy a good concept, as the means to expedite solutions to urban problems.
-I consulted the Wikipedia article on "Participatory Democracy," which is also mostly favorable.
+The political science instructor considered participatory democracy a good concept, as the means to expedite solutions to urban problems.
+In recent years, I have consulted the Wikipedia article on "Participatory Democracy", also called "Direct Democracy", which is also favorable.

-Much of what I studied in college went in one ear and seemed to go out the other; but in the years since, I realize that I had actually retained a lot of it--participatory democracy, among many other things, subject to my more critical thought-process.
-On the one hand, every citizen participates in a democracy when he votes, so "participatory" appears to be redundant.
-On the other hand, the working-level definition of the term really refers to direct government--participation in policy-making by individuals or constituencies who work side-deals with the government for special consideration of their needs.
-Not really democratic at all, in other words.
+Much of what I studied in college seemed to go in one ear and out the other; but in recent years, I realize that I have actually retained a lot of what I learned then—participatory democracy being one of many subjects, and I have a more critical thought-process with which to analyzed it.
+On the one hand, every citizen participates in a democracy when he votes, so "participatory" democracy appears to be redundant.
+However, the working-level definition of the term refers to direct-action initiated by political constituencies—participation in policy-making by individuals or constituencies who work side-deals with the government.
+So not really democratic at all, in other words, since the side-deal with one constituency may work against the needs of another constituency.
+Then the politician, or his party, have some explaining to do.

-Wikipedia's article contains mostly perfunctory or miasmic criticisms, suggesting a less than knowledgeable reaction to the idea, that overlooks an important reservation, that participatory democracy leads to striving among the participants for greater influence.
+Wikipedia's article contains mostly perfunctory or unfocused criticisms, suggesting a less than knowledgeable sense of participatory democracy in action and ignoring important reservations about it, that it leads to striving among its participants for greater influence.
 It pits participant against participant, constituency against constituency.
 I have actually seen this problem at work.
-Each participant tries to communicate grief and despair more convincingly than the others, for greater favor.
+Each participant tries to communicate its grief, outrage, and despair more convincingly than the others, for greater favor.
 Some of the participants hint that the officials better not let them down.
 Participatory democracy reminds me of government-grant applications, but more shrill and combative.

 An article in last Sunday's edition of the Frankfurter Allgemeine newspaper deals with the participatory-democracy issue with surprising directness.
-The title of the article, "Alle sind Schuld an der Bürokratie," or in English "Everyone is to blame for the bureaucracy being what it is."
+The title of the article, "Alle sind Schuld an der Bürokratie," or in English "Everyone owes something to the bureaucracy."
 The under-title reads, "The bureaucracy would not be so burdensome, if people did not place such high demands on it."
 The italicized text highlighted in the second column reads "Citizen constituencies demand new laws that address their particular concerns."

 The Wikipedia article on participatory democracy cites a number of influential people.
 Not surprisingly, they are all leftists.
 Jean-Jacques Rousseau wanted to "enhance equality" and "shape the common good."
 Carole Pateman, "a feminist and political theorist" is a "critic of liberal democracy."
 G. D. H. Cole "believed in common ownership of the means of production."
 Cole "belonged to the Fabian Society," which pushed "radicalism, a left-wing tradition."
 Cole nevertheless died a millionaire!
 Participate in democracy for profit, you might say.